ibm-cloud-docs/BlockStorage/mounting_rhel8.md

 {: #installutils}
 {: step}

 Ensure that your system is updated and includes the `iscsi-initiator-utils` and `device-mapper-multipath` packages.
-Use the following command the install the packages.
+Use the following command to install the packages.

 ```
 sudo dnf -y install iscsi-initiator-utils device-mapper-multipath